 There are limited data with levoleucovorin use in pregnant women.
 Animal reproduction studies have not been conducted with levoleucovorin.

 Levoleucovorin is administered in combination with methotrexate or fluorouracil, which can cause embryo-fetal harm.
-Refer to methotrexate and fluorouracil prescribing information for additional information.
+Refer to methotrexate or fluorouracil prescribing information for additional information.

 There are no data on the presence of levoleucovorin in human milk or its effects on the breastfed infant or on milk production.

 Levoleucovorin is administered in combination with methotrexate or fluorouracil.
-Refer to methotrexate and fluorouracil prescribing information for additional information.
+Refer to methotrexate or fluorouracil prescribing information for additional information.

 The safety and effectiveness of KHAPZORY have been established in pediatric patients for rescue after high-dose methotrexate therapy in osteosarcoma and diminishing the toxicity associated with overdosage of folic acid antagonists or impaired methotrexate elimination.
 Use of levoleucovorin in pediatric patients is supported by open-label clinical trial data in 16 pediatric patients 6 years of age and older, with additional supporting evidence from literature [see Clinical Studies].